johnrsibert/JonzPandemic/index.md

 Equally important we need to **insist that political leaders actually lead** to provide the economic and logistical support required to get us through.

 ## What's new?
-#### March 2, 2021
+#### February 27, 2021
-- Adjust the data masking algorithm to include more counties
+- Adjust data masking algorithms to include more counties
 - Add CFR boxplots by population size quantile

 #### January 11, 2021